jshah/wallpaperbot/README.md

 # General Info

 This is a project I'm doing for fun since I like collecting wallpapers.
 It's still under construction and I will be working it as I have time.
-If you have any questions, shoot me an email at contactjay@gmail.com

 # Usage